Skip to Content

 Dinner is served!
 You may have guessed how much we love food, and one of our favorite parts of traveling is becoming exposed to a whole new cuisine.
 Here are some of our favorite foods we think every gay traveler to Albania should try.

-Tavë kosi: the National Dish
+Tavë Kosi: the National Dish

 A bowl of tave kosi, meat baked in yoghurt from Albania.

 Tavë kosi is Albania’s national dish, made up of lamb and rice, that's baked in a mix of yogurt, eggs, flour, and butter.
 Maybe it’s best you DON’T tell people that its name translates to “soured milk casserole” – (had we known that before we tried it, we may never have given it a go).
 Albanians consider it a comfort dish.
-So, whilst some countries order pizza or fish n' chips for their cheat day, Albanians tuck into a plate of Tavë kosi.
+So, whilst some countries order pizza or fish n' chips for their cheat day, Albanians tuck into a plate of Tavë Kosi.

 Byrek: Albanian pie